 - using a lot of your limit for a long period;

-Template to complain & the email address to use
+The email address to use

 The best way to complain is by email.
 It’s free, instant and you have a record of what you sent and when.
-Here is a list of credit card and catalogue email addresses to use.

-I want to complain about irresponsible lending by you for my Barclaycard account number 987654/444.
 My date of birth is dd/mm/yy.
 The email address I used for this account was myaddress@whatever.com.

 Then say they should never have given you the account:

 You should never have allowed me to open an account with such a large credit limit.
-When I applied in 2015, you should have checked my credit record and you would have seen I had recent missed payments to a credit card and a default only two months before on a loan.
+When I applied in 2018, you should have checked my credit record and would have seen I had recent missed payments to a credit card and a default only two months before on a loan.

-Or say that they should not have increased your credit limit:
+AND/OR say that they should not have increased your credit limit:

-You should never have increased my credit limit in 2015.
+You should never have increased my credit limit in 2021.
 At that time I had only made minimum payments on this credit card for a long while and/or I was using a very high level of my credit limit.

 If you had properly checked my credit record before increasing my limit, you would have seen that in the two years since my account with you was opened, I had got additional late payment markers and defaults and/or taken out a lot of other credit.
-This should have warned you I was struggling with my finances and it was not responsible to lend me more.
+This should have warned you I was struggling with my finances and it was not responsible to lend more.
 By increasing my credit limit you made my financial position worse.
 Instead you should have offered me forbearance by freezing the interest on the card.

 I do not know the exact months of these credit limit increases.
 In your reply to this complaint, please tell me the dates and amounts.